 "So, they'll even say they're sorry!
 What absolutely great guys!
 The only problem is, even if the crims kindly supply a key at no cost, recovering systems after an attack is not quick, and that means there's a window of time during which people may die."

-Callow, who work for the New Zealand-headquartered security shop Emsisoft, added: "Many ransomware groups like to present themselves as Robin Hood-like who redistribute the wealth unfairly possessed by corporations.
+Callow, who works for the New Zealand-headquartered security shop Emsisoft, added: "Many ransomware groups like to present themselves as Robin Hood-like who redistribute the wealth unfairly possessed by corporations.
 They're not.
 They are conscienceless criminal scumbags and every attack they carry out has the potential to significantly affect people's lives in one way or another."